 The researchers concluded their study on a promising note:

 “In conclusion, the results obtained showed that honey, in general, and particularly manuka honey, has potent inhibitory activity against influenza virus, demonstrating a possible medicinal value.
 Further investigations are required to identify the active antiviral components in manuka honey and to determine its synergistic effects with known antiviral drugs.”

-Natural Alternatives Abound
+Natural Anti-Influenza Alternatives Abound

 - Green Tea: Drinking green tea has been found to reduce the incidence of influenza infection in Japanese school children.
-It has also been found safe and effective in healthy adults (aged 18–70) for preventing flu symptoms and for enhancing T cell function.
+It has also been found safe and effective in healthy adults (18-70) for preventing flu symptoms and for enhancing T cell function.
 Green tea has also been found to contain compounds that inhibit the two primary molecular means by which influenza gains entry into the cell to infect it.